Qu'Appelle River: Lower Qu'Appelle Watershed

-The Wascana & Upper Qu’Appelle Watersheds
+The Wascana and Upper Qu’Appelle Watersheds

-The Wascana & Upper Qu’Appelle Watersheds are made up of four sub-basins and the Moose Jaw River Watershed.
+The Wascana and Upper Qu’Appelle Watersheds are made up of four sub-basins and the Moose Jaw River Watershed.
 The four sub-basins total about 14,143 km2 and the Moose Jaw River Watershed adds a further 9,360 km2.
 The total combined drainage basin for the Upper Qu'Appelle Watershed is 23,443 km2.

 The four sub-basins include the Lanigan-Manitou Sub-basin, Wascana Creek Sub-basin, Last Mountain Lake Sub-basin, and the Upper Qu'Appelle Sub-basin.
 The Upper Qu'Appelle Sub-basin includes all of the remaining land not included in the other basins all the way up to Qu'Appelle River Dam.

 The Upper Qu'Appelle River is fed by several rivers and creeks which include Ridge Creek, Iskwao Creek, High Hill Creek, Deer Run Creek, Wascana Creek, Boggy, and Flying Creeks, Last Mountain Creek, and Moose Jaw River.
 There are two major lakes along the course of the river in the Upper Qu'Appelle Sub-basin: Buffalo Pound Lake and Eyebrow Lake.
 Another major lake, Last Mountain Lake, flows into the Upper Qu'Appelle River through Last Mountain Creek at Craven.